 Every student is asked to submit "response sheets" after my lectures.
 Every student can submit up to 5 response sheets over the course of the semester.

-There will be one brief in-class essay exam.
-You will be offered a set of essay-questions, one of which you will answer in a brief essay about the material that we discussed in class.
+There will be two brief in-class essay exams.
+You will be offered a set of essay-questions, one of which you will answer in a brief essay about the material that I discussed in my lectures.
 Note that mere memorization of what I lectured about will not be a satisfactory preparation of the exam; rather, you should demonstrate that you thought about and understand the material.
 You will not be able to answer the exam question(s) if you did not study the texts.
-You are not permitted to use your books in class.

 You will be evaluated on the basis of: